rwth-imi/Drug_induced_spectral_changes_TUH/readme.txt

         folderCellArray =  listAllDirectories(url, folderCellArray, saveFileName)
         Recursive, will go through all subfolder
         Will save file format, data of creation
-        If it’s a text file it looks for medical information ScriptWorkWithExcelData.m
+        If itâ€™s a text file it looks for medical information ScriptWorkWithExcelData.m
     (Optional) Filter by medicine
     medsCell = findClozapineInCellArray(xlsTxtData, medsCell, pattern)